 - created position statements on non-lawyer practice, outsourcing of paralegal duties to foreign countries, short-term paralegal programs, and diversity;

 - works closely with the American Bar Association (ABA), the American Association for Paralegal Education (AAfPE), the International Paralegal Managers Association (IPMA) and other legal national associations.

 - sponsors a representative on the ABA's Approval Commission, which works with the ABA's Standing Committee on Legal Assistants.

-NFPA’s Model Code of Ethics and Professional Responsibility and Guidelines for Enforcement delineates the ethical guidelines and standards for conduct to which all paralegals should aspire.
+NFPA’s Code of Ethics and Professional Responsibility (updated July 2022) delineates the ethical guidelines and standards for conduct to which all paralegals should aspire.
 This document has received wide acceptance throughout the legal community.
-NFPA does not support the unauthorized practice of law.
+NFPA does not support the unauthorized practice of law (UPL), and issued a Position Statement on UPL in June 2022.
 Further, NFPA provides its members with information related to decisions and changes in ethics rules and regulations on an ongoing basis, and the NFPA Ethics Board regularly submits opinions on relevant topics.

 NFPA endorses the implementation of paralegal regulation to establish standards for all paralegals on a state-by-state basis insofar as its implementation is consistent with NFPA’s mission statement and expands the utilization of paralegals to deliver cost-efficient legal services.
 NFPA will actively promote regulation of the paralegal profession generally by providing information as to NFPA’s preferred form of regulation of mandatory licensure and its preference of a four-year degree being the requirement for entry into the paralegal profession.
 NFPA will not initiate the introduction of any proposal to regulate paralegals in any jurisdiction, but may educate and inform others regarding the existence, size, strength of NFPA, its regulation policy, and its resources.